NFL on ESPN: Overview

-Sunday Night Football (1979–2005)
+Sunday Night Football (1987–2005)

 As part of its new television package in 1987, the NFL granted ESPN the rights to air a series of Sunday night games, which were to air over the second half of the regular season.
 The NFL thus became the last major North American professional sports league to begin airing its games on cable television.
 However, the games were typically simulcast on regular over-the-air television stations in each participating team's local market, so that households without cable television could still see the telecasts of their local team.
 While ABC had been airing occasional Sunday night NFL games (usually one per season) under its Monday Night Football banner since 1978, the concept of playing a regular series of Sunday night professional football games on ESPN was originally a concept designed for the United States Football League (USFL).
 As part of the abortive 1986 USFL season, ESPN was to carry a weekly Sunday night game throughout the fall season.

 As part of the league's television contract renewal with ABC in 1989, ABC was awarded the television rights to Super Bowl XXV and Super Bowl XXIX, and the first round of NFL playoffs.
 The Monday Night Football announcing team anchored the telecasts, except for the first of two Wild Card Playoff games, in which ESPN's Sunday Night NFL crew of Mike Patrick and Joe Theismann presided over that telecast.
 However, the original crew for one of the two Wild Card Playoff games from 1990 to 1995 consisted of Brent Musburger and Dick Vermeil (both of whom did college football broadcasts for ABC during those two seasons).

-Following The Walt Disney Company's purchase of both ESPN and ABC in 1996, the two network's sports departments merged in 1997.
+Following The Walt Disney Company's purchase of both ESPN and ABC in 1996, the two networks' sports departments merged in 1997.
 Beginning with the 1997 season, the ESPN Sunday Night Football crew called the first Monday Night Football game of the season on ABC, with the ABC Monday Night Football crew calling the second game.
 ESPN provided wraparound studio programming, with part of the pre and postgame airing on ABC, and ESPN's Ron Jaworski often appeared from the studio for extra analysis during the first game.
-This arrangement lasted from 1997 through 2005, except for 2002 when ESPN/ABC's college football crew did the early game.
+This arrangement lasted from 1997 through 2005, except for 2002 when ESPN and ABC's college football crew did the early game.
 Super Bowls on ABC in this period were treated as ESPN events.

 In 2003, ABC and the NFL dropped the Monday Night Football game for the final week of the regular season.
 The move, which had been in effect for the first eight years of the broadcast (1970–1977), was the result of declining ratings, as well as problems involved for potential playoff teams, as there was a potential of only four days rest between their final regular season game and first-round playoff game.
 ABC replaced the telecast with an opening weekend Thursday night game, and in exchange ESPN got a Saturday night game on the final weekend.